WRTeam-in/eBroker-Doc/docs/web/pwa-setup.md

 Progressive Web Applications (PWAs) combine the best features of web and mobile apps.
 They are installable on devices and provide an app-like experience while remaining accessible via web browsers.

-Setting up your eDemand application as a PWA enhances user experience by making your service available for installation on devices, providing a more integrated feel with the operating system.
+Setting up your eBroker application as a PWA enhances user experience by making your service available for installation on devices, providing a more integrated feel with the operating system.

 ---

 ## Enabling PWA Functionality

-To enable PWA functionality in your eDemand application, you need to modify the `.env` file:
+To enable PWA functionality in your eBroker application, you need to modify the `.env` file:

 ### Step 1: Update the `.env` File